Guy Pierre de Fontgalland: Life

 On May 22, 1921, he took advantage of the provisions of Pope Pius X in favor of early communion, and he soon became an apostle within the 'Eucharistic Crusade' sodality.
 On that day after a month of preparation, punctuated by "118 sacrifices" which he diligently recorded, he made his First Communion in the Church of St-Honoré d'Eylau.
 He was given a revelation of his approaching death but kept it secret so as not to sadden his relatives.

 In October 1921, he entered the Collège Saint Louis de Gonzague, where he was a poor student, slothful and lazy in his studies despite his intelligence and curiosity.
 He was corrected and improved his character.
 He did not draw attention to himself but was noted for his charity and his easy companionship.
 He protected the weaker students but did not defend himself when attacked, forgave his opponents and did not keep grudges or hard feelings, was never sulking and refused to denounce others or to cause trouble.

 In July 1924, the family went on a pilgrimage to Lourdes.
 In front of the grotto, he had a confirmation of his earlier revelation that he would die soon, on a Saturday, the day of the Blessed Virgin Mary.

 On the night of 7–8 December, he fell ill with diphtheria.
 There followed a period of crisis and remissions during which, knowing he would die despite the optimism of his doctors, he disclosed his "double secret" to his mother.
 He confronted the pain with courage and died of suffocation on Saturday, January 24, 1925, aged eleven.

 Later reputation

 His death caused a sensation.
 At the end of 1925, the Father Rector of St. Louis de Gonzague wrote: "Really the way in which the story of this little life spreads is amazing; the finger of God is here."
 There was a continuous procession of parents, friends, and religious at 37 rue Vital where the body surrounded by white flowers was exposed for 52 hours by special permission.
-A photograph of Guy on his deathbed, taken at the time, was sent or delivered in his memory to a total of 500 copies.
+A photograph of Guy on his deathbed was sent or delivered in his memory to a total of 500 copies.